HussienElgabry/datasharing/README.md

 For almost any data set, the measurements you calculate will need to be described in more detail than you can or should sneak into the spreadsheet.
 The code book contains this information.
 At minimum it should contain:

-1. Information about the variables (including units!) in the data set not contained in the tidy data
+1. Information about the variables (including units!) in the data set not contained in the tidy data.
-1. Information about the summary choices you made
+1. Information about the summary choices you made.
-1. Information about the experimental study design you used
+1. Information about the experimental study design you used.

 In our genomics example, the analyst would want to know what the unit of measurement for each clinical/demographic variable is (age in years, treatment by name/dose, level of diagnosis and how heterogeneous).
 They